antonromanov1/qsearch/README.md

 QSearch is a search engine which consists of a multithreaded web crawler, a handler of the crawled data and a tool for searching.

+# Gumbo (a pure-C HTML5 parser) and gumbo-query

-I have edited the C++ gumbo wrapper (https://github.com/lazytiger/gumbo-query).
+I have edited a gumbo C++ wrapper gumbo-query (https://github.com/lazytiger/gumbo-query).

 Changes I made are below: